-- Identify safe areas in each school building. - ➤ Main Campus: 1st-3rd in Garden Grill and 4th-8th in Library/classroom w/o windows - Annex: Room # 303, 302, 305, 304 and 301 - Staff in closest areas in both buildings. - Building administrator announces that students and staff must go to shelter areas. - Bring all persons inside building(s). - Close all exterior doors and windows, if appropriate. - Turn off ventilation leading outdoors, if appropriate. - ❖ Teachers account for all students after arriving in the shelter area. - All persons remain in shelter areas until a building administrator or emergency responder declares that it is safe to leave.
+- Identify safe areas in each school building. - ➤ Main Campus: 1st-3rd in Garden Grill and 4th-8th in Library/classroom w/o windows - Annex: Room # 303, 302, 305, 304 and 301 - > Staff in closest areas in both buildings. - Building administrator announces that students and staff must go to shelter areas. - Bring all persons inside building(s).
+Support students with disabilities to stay safe within the group. - Close all exterior doors and windows, if appropriate. - Turn off ventilation leading outdoors, if appropriate. - Teachers account for all students after arriving in the shelter area. - All persons remain in shelter areas until a building administrator or emergency responder declares that it is safe to leave.